-Art should make a contribution to pupils' SMSC development through:
+Art should contribute to pupils' SMSC development through:

-- Giving pupils the chance to reflect on nature, their environment and surroundings - Studying artists with spiritual or religious themes and ethical issues raised by artists, i.e. war and violence. - Enabling children to interact with artefacts - Studying artists from diverse cultures and traditions - Teaching techniques and crafts from diverse cultures and traditions
+- Giving pupils the chance to reflect on nature, their environment and surroundings. - Studying artists with spiritual or religious themes and ethical issues raised by artists, i.e. war and violence. - Enabling children to interact with artefacts - Studying artists from diverse cultures and traditions - Teaching techniques and crafts from diverse cultures and traditions

-Music should make a contribution to pupils' SMSC development through:
+Music should contribute to pupils' SMSC development through: